PhilippSchweizer/Seminar-Wissenschaftstheorie-und-Wissenschaftsgeschichte/exzerpt-burian1977.md

 # 5. The Place of History of Science: A Reassessment.
 (27--38)
+Burian will die Funktion historischer Forschung für die Verbesserung philosophischer Erklärungen der Logik des Fundiertheitsgrads angeben.
+Dazu betrachtet er drei Problem-Sets.

 ## First Problem-Set (28--31)
-> *Problem*: Which rational reconstruction(s) of a specific theory, explanation, or confirmatory argument should a philosopher use?
+> "*Problem*: Which rational reconstruction(s) of a specific theory, explanation, or confirmatory argument should a philosopher use?"
+(S. 28) Und man könnte die Frage hinzufügen "[H]ow does one evaluate rational reconstructions in light of the criterion of resemblance?"
+(S. 30)

+- an immense amount of background agreement must be forged before the criterion of resemblance can be called into play to resolve the dispute.
+(S. 31)

+Fazit: In der Beziehung zwischen Weil die Erklärung dem zu Erkärenden ähneln sollte, kommt der Philosoph nicht um

 ## Second Problem-Set (31--34)